 I forgot to note, that at my 6 week check up, doctor said “I generally tell people that you need 1 month or each amount of correction.
 Since I had -3.75 and -3.25, that would be between 3 and 4 months.”

-Now, I would have appreciated hearing that earlier in the process.
+Now, that may have been better to hear earlier.
+To be honest though, I didn’t really ask.
 But, considering I’m just through two months and am seeing big improvements recently, I’m really looking forward to the next 4 weeks for sure.

 NOTE: If you are reading this, trying to help your mind cause you had PRK and are freaking out.
 Let me say this is the first week I’ve been feeling things are going to be great.
 This is two months after the surgery.
 In fact, up until week 7, I had severe ghosting in my left eye, while my right eye never had ghosting.
 Each day gets a little better and better.
 My left eye still has ghosting but it is slowly improving.